Kenmore State High School

-Kenmore State High School is a secondary education institution in Brisbane, Queensland, Australia, with 1,960 students from grades seven through twelve in 2020.
-The school was opened in 1972.
-Since that time, it has offered many extracurricular activities such as scuba diving and horseback riding.
-There is also a geography club which travels to Canada annually and had its 40th anniversary in 2012.
-In 2015, a grade seven cohort was added.

-Kenmore State High School has been accredited by the Council of International Schools (Australia).
+Kenmore State High School is a government secondary school in the suburb of Kenmore of Brisbane, Queensland, Australia.
+It has been accredited by the Council of International Schools (Australia).

+History

+The school opened in 1972 as a Years 8–12 school with its first students graduating from Year 12 in 1976.
+In 2015, Year 7 schooling was moved from primary schools into secondary schools with Kenmore State High School becoming a Years 7–12 school.

 School logo

 Kenmore's logo is made up of five items: the Munich Emblem, the castle, the trees, the birds and the book.
 The Munich Emblem is a reminder of the school's foundation year – the year of the Munich Olympics.

-The castle reminds of Kenmore Castle in Scotland; the home of some of the original settlers of Kenmore.
+The castle links to Kenmore Castle in Scotland; the home of some of the original settlers of Kenmore.
 The birds and the trees are a symbol of the environmental focus of the school, and the book symbolises learning.